sidissir/siddukrepo/demo-project/readme.txt

 	Note : Tests are run in test phase of maven build life cycle Note : Right now, on running mvn clean install,we get build failure after test phase of maven build life cycle as few tests are getting failed.
-However our test execution is successfull .
+However our test execution is successful .
 We can go and verify the reports for failed tests .
-Its only that few tests are getting failed due as actual behaviour is not matching expected behaviour
+Its only that few tests are getting failed as actual behavior is not matching expected behavior

 Where to see test report:
 	html report => target\cucumber-reports\index.html